ralixjs/ralix/docs/PHILOSOPHY.md

 # Ralix Design, Vision and Philosophy

-Ralix is a lightweight framework with the goal to provide barebones and utilities to help enhance your current Rails (server-side) HTML, using ES6.
-It pairs really well with Turbo/Turbolinks and the Rails UJS adapter.
+Ralix is a modest and lightweight framework with the goal to provide barebones and utilities to help enhance your current server-side rendered HTML, using ES6.
+It pairs really well with [Rails/Turbo/RailsUJS](RAILS_INTEGRATION.md) applications.

-Following the spirit of frameworks like [Stimulus](https://github.com/stimulusjs/stimulus), Ralix doesn't seek to take over your entire front-end logic and rendering.
+Following the spirit of frameworks like [Stimulus](https://github.com/stimulusjs/stimulus) and [Alpine.js](https://github.com/alpinejs/alpine), Ralix doesn't seek to take over your entire front-end logic and rendering.
 Instead, it's designed to enhance your HTML with just enough behavior to make it shine.

 The learning curve is really flat, so you can understand the whole framework in few minutes.

-Ralix has no runtime dependencies (relays only in [Webpacker](https://github.com/rails/webpacker) in your host Rails app) and all codebase is really small, around 300 LOC.
+Ralix has no runtime dependencies and all codebase is really small, around 400 LOC.

 ## Structure